Messier 42 - The Great Orion Nebula

 After I started using Pixinsight for image processing, I returned to my M42 data and completely reprocessed it, using the Photometric Color Calibration routine to set the color.
 The final result of that effort is the image that I used as the main one for this posting.
 I was very happy with this version of the image!

-It was not until much later that I learned that M42 has a subtle green color caused by a double ionization process that occurs only with rarified gases.
+It was not until much later that I learned that M42 has a subtle green color caused by a double ionization process that occurs only with rarefied gases.
 So, maybe my original is right.

 Which do you like better?